pantheon-systems/documentation/source/content/custom-certificates.md

 ## Add a Custom Certificate

+Follow the steps below to request and send the appropriate certificate and (for AGCDN) private key information:

+<TabList>

+<Tab title="For Global CDN" id="ccgcdn" active={true}>

 ### Send the CSR to Your CA

 Approximately two business days after a closed contract, the [Pantheon Onboarding Team](/guides/professional-services/onboarding) will provide you with the CSR file, to pass on to your **Certificate Authority** (CA).

-#### CSR Notes

-- You must use a Pantheon-generated CSR.
-This is a hard requirement.
-If you already have a certificate, it will need to be re-keyed to match the CSR we provide.

-- Your CA must accept the CSR Pantheon provides.
-If your CA fails to accept our CSR, you will not be able to use it to generate a certificate.
-The CA GlobalSign does not currently meet this requirement.
-The workaround is to use another CA.

-### Send the Certificates to Pantheon

-Once you have received a set of certificates from the CA, send the following to your Pantheon Account Team:

-<TabList>

-<Tab title="For Global CDN" id="ccgcdn" active={true}>

 Sites with [Global CDN](/global-cdn) should provide the following: